rackerlabs/support-how-to/content/how-to/office-365/how-to-set-up-O365-via-your-cloud-office-control-panel/index.md

 4. Select the license you’d like to apply to the user.
 5. Click **Save** at the bottom of the page to finish the process.

-#### Do my users have to create new profiles for their desktop mail clients and mobile devices?
-Yes, all users must create new profiles.
-We’ve created an online mail client setup tool that walks users through configuring their email for use on all of the most popular desktop and mobile platforms: https://emailhelp.rackspace.com/

-#### Does Rackspace update the customer’s DNS records?
-No. Admins are responsible for updating their domain’s DNS records.
-Rackspace does not have access to your externally hosted DNS and cannot accept access to external DNS hosting accounts.

 ### Configuring DNS records for your Office 365 services
 Use the following steps to configure the DNS records for your Office 365 services: